 Zinc is also essential for the creation and activation of T-lymphocytes, which are a form of white blood cells that aid in fighting against infections.

-Its antioxidant actions will aid in reducing free radical damage as well as oxidative stress, two factors that play a part in damaging skin as well as the formation of acne.
+Its antioxidant actions will aid in reducing free radical damage as well as oxidative stress, two factors that play a part in damaging the skin as well as the formation of acne.

 Zinc also aids in reducing proinflammatory cytokine, a molecule that produces inflammation.
 This action aids in reducing redness and swelling of acne on the surface of the skin.

 Zinc for Acne Treatment During Pregnancy

-Zinc is needed for normal growth and development during pregnancy, early childhood and into adolescence (Bari, A., et al., 2003).
+Zinc is needed for normal growth and development during pregnancy, early childhood, and adolescence (Bari, A., et al., 2003).

 Zinc during pregnancy for the treatment of acne has not been shown to have any adverse effect on the fetus.
 Fetal harm at doses greater than 75 mg elemental zinc daily is rather remote.
 If you have any concerns it is best to speak with your family doctor or health practitioner.

 It is best taken with food to not cause any nausea or vomiting (Chien, A.L., et al., 2016).

 Zinc Dosage for Treating Acne